Your AI coding agents are brilliant.

 Built for the team you actually have.

-Software teams are humans and AI agents now — working in parallel, often without seeing each other's work. memex.ai is designed for both from the ground up.
+Software teams are humans and AI coding agents now, working in parallel, often without seeing each other's work.
+Memex AI is designed for both from the ground up.

 Humans set direction